hauuto/Practice-OOP/README.md

-Change name from PristPrj to Practical-OOP: 4/9/2024 2:49AM
+Change name from FristPrj to Practical-OOP: 4/9/2024 2:49AM